upamanyudas/upamanyudas.github.io/_posts/work/2020-02-05-zoo-portraits-ii.markdown

   {% include fotorama-gallery.html %}
 </p>

-Two years back, a visit to Alipore Zoo on a rainy afternoon, yielded some portraits of the residents.
+Two years back, a visit to Alipore Zoo on a rainy afternoon, yielded some [portraits of the residents](https://upamanyu.in/works/2015/zoo-portraits/){:target="_blank"}.
 This was before I became connected with the caueses of wildlife conservation and deciced on a career path that took me there.

 This time, while returning to New Zealand, I took a detour of through Melbourne to meed a friend.
 And sure enoungh, I had to visit the Zoo there!
 The animals gave me fantastic photo ops.
 And I had a delight, trying out my new Panasonic LUMIX S1H.